One-Loop Radiative Corrections to the QED Casimir Energy: Photonic Loop

 \section{Photonic Loop}

 In this section, we calculate NLO radiative correction to the Casimir energy due to the photonic loop.
 We use Dirichlet boundary condition on the two parallel perfectly conducting plates in (3+1) dimensions.
+Although electromagnetic field cannot be submitted to Dirichlet boundary conditions itself, one can describe the TE and TM modes of the electromagnetic field in the presence of the conducting plates as two scalar fields submitted to Dirichlet boundary conditions.
 Obviously in the presence of the two plates, propagators automatically incorporate the boundary conditions and are position dependent.
-The contribution of one-loop photon to the vacuum energy in the interval $[\frac{-a}{2},\frac{a}{2}]$ is
+The contribution of one-loop photon to the vacuum energy in the interval $\left(\frac{-a}{2},\frac{a}{2}\right)$ is

 using Eq.\eqref{phver} it becomes